Corsair RGB keyboard backlight issue

 If you chose to shell out the extra $40 for the Corsair K70, you may be a little angry to learn that you’ve been duped, according to some forum sleuths.
 User tests show that the backlit LEDs can merely produce 512 possible colors, which is a far cry away from the advertised “fast and fluid 16.8M multicolor animation“.

 Interestingly enough, videos from CES 2014 show a keyboard with a greater color palette, cycling through colors in a way that the production mechanical keyboards can’t yet.

-If you’re looking to compare how some mechanical keyboards stack up against each other, look at some of our best mechanical keyboard for 2016.
+If you’re looking to compare how some mechanical keyboards stack up against each other, look at some of our best mechanical keyboards list here.

 A few days after this issue was reported, a Corsair employee had this explanation, saying it would be fixed with a software update shortly

 During development of the keyboard and prior to the release of the RGB keyboard, we came across an issue regarding the possible color combinations.
 In an effort to get the product out to our customers as committed, we made the tough decision to resolve the issue in a future software release as we believe our customers would enjoy the product as-is.